Benson Omala

-Benson Omalla Ochieng is a Kenyan professional footballer who plays as a striker for Cambodian Premier League club Visakha and the Kenya national team.
+Benson Omalla Ochieng is a Kenyan professional footballer who plays as a striker for Kenya national team.

-Omalla, finished second-best scorer in the 2022–23 Kenyan Premier League while turning out for Kenyan Premier League club Gor Mahia, and was the top scorer in the 2023–24 Kenyan Premier League with 19 goals.

-He has also featured for the Kenya U-20 and U-23 sides.
+Omalla, finished second-best scorer in the 2022–23 Kenyan Premier League while turning out for Kenyan Premier League club Gor Mahia, and was the top scorer in the 2023–24 Kenyan Premier League with 19 goals.He has also featured for the Kenya U-20 and U-23 sides.

+Personal life

+Omalla comes from a footballing family and is the elder sibling of Dancan Omala who turns out for Kenyan premier league side Nairobi United.